sitemule/noxDB/README.md

 It bring dynamic result set to RPG, so you don't have to recompile each time you add or change columns to your DB2 tables.

-It is as simple as :
+It is as simple as this in your RPG program:

 // load a resultset from the product table sql   = 'Select * from product';